camilaepierce/hotel_main/README.md

           *Plotting controls for with signed distance and without signed distance (no beta modification) *Incrementing beta values with their adjusted_rand_score
-          *Plotting each beta in beta_array for comparison
+          *Plotting each beta in beta_array for comparison Created plots will be created under the results folder unless otherwise specified.

   Files such as test_input, I-85, I-40, and I-440 are included in the project as examples.